SAP-samples/cloud-espm-cloud-native/README.md

 retailer: this application is used for approve/reject sales orders.
 User with retailer role will be able to access the end point.

 6. External Tax Service - This is a service which is external to the application and used to do tax calculation.
 This Tax calculation service is provided, to be used along with the implementation of Circuit Breaker, Quarantine pattern.
+This service is also used in showcasing the communication between two applications deployed in the same subaccount but bounded to two different Authorization and Trust Management services.
+For more information see  [referencing the application](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/517895a9612241259d6941dbf9ad81cb.html#loio517895a9612241259d6941dbf9ad81cb__section_fm2_wsk_pdb) in the documentation for SAP Cloud Platform.

 A [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) approach was used to decide the capabilities of each microservices.
 The Customer and Cart entities are part of the Customer Microservice and Product and Stock entities are part of the Product Service.
 To keep things simple there is only one entity in Sales Service which is the Sales Order entity.
 In real world scenarios, Sales Entity might have Sales Order Header and Sales Order Line Items Entity and more.
 The Product and Customer service has its own database while Sale and worker shares the same database.